View Document Text

 MRD generally uses diversification in an effort to minimize risk and optimize the potential return of a

 portfolio.
-More specifically, within our mutual fund portfolios, we utilize multiple asset classes,
+More specifically, within our ETF and mutual fund portfolios, we utilize multiple asset classes,

 investment styles, market capitalizations, sectors, and regions to provide diversification.
 Each portfolio